elenahoo/undervalued-NFT/README.md

-# undervalued-NFT
+# Finding the undervalued NFT
- A model that identifies undervalued NFTs.
+ A decision tree model that identifies undervalued NFTs.

 This notebook will compare the following 7 collections and assess which collection is undervalued by rank ordering the fair prices predicted from a Decision Tree algorithm.
 The prediction of the price is based on all collections with similar features and the price they were sold for in the past.